 standard in the early 80s.
 The song ends with a return to the eerie sounds of the intro, as it fades into the abyss.

-song has some very memorable guitar riffs.
+energetic song has some very memorable guitar riffs.
 Mantas does a great job with the solos, matching the fury of Cronos.
-With killer

 "Wing and a Prayer" is a furious instrumental that is very well-composed.
 The bass